FinplexAU/stablenotes-client/README.md

 }
 ```

 Alternatively, the private key object can be an object with a hex or base64 encoded string as well as the encoding type.
-The string can be generated from `client.getWalletString`
+The string can be generated from `Client.getWalletString`

 ```js
 await client1.register("USD");